facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.3.X/Video_Id_Component.md

 - Portuguese - Portugal

-The language of the component is selected according to the language that the cell phone has set.
+The component's language can be configured with the **_locale_** parameter of the *_initSdk_* function.
+If not configured, by default, the SDK chooses the established lnaguage of the device.

 - If the language is any language whose root is Spanish (e.g. Spanish - Mexico), by default, it will use Spanish - Spain.